 Diller-Quaile offers a program of piano study for the early beginner through the advanced high school student, beginning at age five or older.
-The inclusive philosophy of Angela Diller and Elizabeth Quaile, as well as various pedagogical approaches, informs an approach that assures teaching tailored to the needs of the individual student, with a strong emphasis on building confident solo performing, fluent music reading, and skillful ensemble participation.
+The inclusive philosophy of Angela Diller and Elizabeth Quaile, as well as various piano pedagogies, informs an approach that assures teaching tailored to the needs of the individual student, with a strong emphasis on building confident solo performing, fluent music reading, and skillful ensemble participation.

-Suzuki Group Playing Classes
+Suzuki Group Classes

 Students play their shared repertoire in a motivating social environment that reinforces work done in lessons; they also hear pieces soon to be studied.
 Additionally, opportunities to play solos in class help students gain confidence as performers.
 Suzuki Group Classes are organized according to playing level.

-|Books I-II||Monday||4:30-5:00 p.m.|
+|Books I-II||Monday||4:30-5:15 p.m.|

 |Books III-IV||Thursday||3:45-4:30 p.m.|

-please contact 212-369-1484, ext.
+To inquire about enrolling in lessons or classes, please contact 212-369-1484, ext.
 26 or firstname.lastname@example.org.